ddemidov/amgcl/docs/design.rst

 value.
 When a class is composed from several components, it includes the parameters of its dependencies into its own ``params`` struct.
 This allows to provide a unified interface to the parameters of various AMGCL algorithms.
-:numref:`lst_declparam` shows how the parameters are declared for the ``amgcl::make_solver<P,S>`` class. :numref:`lst_params` shows an example of how the parameters for the preconditioned GMRES solver from :numref:`lst_composition` may be specified.
+:numref:`lst_declparams` shows how the parameters are declared for the ``amgcl::make_solver<P,S>`` class. :numref:`lst_params` shows an example of how the parameters for the preconditioned GMRES solver from :numref:`lst_composition` may be specified.
 Namely, the number of the GMRES